-For the PRO 100, use the following:
+For the PRO 155, use the following:

 Mild Steel 12 gauge or 1/8 inch (3.0 mm)

-Electrode 0.035" (0.9 mm) NR-211-MP Innershield Wire
+Electrode 0.045" (1.2 mm) NR-211-MP Innershield Wire

 Voltage Setting "V" D

 Wire Feed Speed "o o" 3

-Refer to Figure B.22.
+Refer to Figure B.15.

 - 1. Learn to strike an arc by positioning the gun over the joint and touching the wire to the work. - 2.
 Position face shield to protect face and eyes. - 3.
 Depress gun trigger, hold gun so contact tip to work distance is about 3/8 to 1/2 inch (10 to 12 mm) and the gun is at proper angle. - 4.
 After you strike the arc, practice the correct electrical stickout.
 Learn to distinguish it by its sound. - 5.
 When you are sure that you can hold the correct electrical stickout, with a smooth "crackling" arc start moving.
-Look at the molten puddle constantly, and look at the "ridge" where the metal solidifies. - 6.
+Look at the molten puddle constantly. - 6.
 Run beads on a flat plate.
 Run them parallel to the top edge (the edge farthest away from you).
 This gives you practice in running straight welds, and also gives you an easy way to check your progress.
 The 10th weld will look considerably better than the first weld.
 By constantly checking on your mistakes and your progress, welding will soon be a matter of routine.